-Anatomy & Physiology [MH03082-A] [MH03089-B] (1) Semester/1.0 credit
+Anatomy & Physiology [MH03082-A] [MH03089-B] ^{}

+Satisfies: 1.0 credit Science graduation requirement.

 In this course, you will explore the relationship between structure and function and how the human body maintains homeostasis.
 You will apply principles learned in biology to each of the human body systems as well as how cellular transport, cellular organelles, and organic macromolecules come together in a specific organization to maintain life.